elastos/Elastos.ELA/README.md

 > Note: Don't hit Ctrl-C to terminate the output; instead close this terminal and open another.

 > Please note the dockerfile uses the default 'config.json' in the repository.
-If you're familiar with docker, you can change the docker file to make it use your own ELA Node configuration file.
+If you're familiar with Docker, you can change the dockerfile to make it use your own ELA Node configuration file.

 ## Interact with the node